Direct And Indirect Pronouns French

 me la Je me la donne.
 (I give it to myself.)

-lui les Il lui les donne.
-(He gives them to him/her.)
+lui les Il lui les donne. )

 leur le Ils leur le donnent.
-(They give it to them.)
+(They give it to them.

 The Pronouns "Y" and "En"